Changing Lanes is Not Easy, But It’s Absolutely Necessary

 With new centers on the rise and others converting to add attractions and incremental revenue streams, centers stuck in their traditional ways are on the decline (1998: 5400 / 2013: 3976 according to an article published by USA Today).
 It is clear, a more entertainment-focused experience has emerged attracting a new breed of customers.
 According to the BPAA study, traditional centers derive 63% of their overall income from bowling alone, and the FEC model is now capturing 35% in bowling-based revenues, with a larger portion of sales coming from expanded food and beverage programs, arcades, laser tag, and emerging VR experiences.
 On average, league-based revenues in a rebranded or remodeled center are now only accounting for 10-15% of the overall sales.

 Making the decision to transition from a traditional center is never an easy one, but as league base drops and lineage remains stagnant, something needs to shift to make up for lost revenue.
 Consumers are demanding change and a new experience.
 Those proprietors who have made this successful transition have already reported a major upswing in the business model as well as more to the bottom line.

 If you are considering change, explore all there is to offer before getting started.
 The industry allows for a lot of customization and personalization so that no two centers are exactly the same.
 And once you’re ready, have peace of mind knowing, you’re not the first one!
 In an industry where many feel it is a family, there are a plethora of operators and consultants in the marketplace willing to share their stories and offer advice.
 According to Peter Starkel, a modernization expert and founder of Fun Advisors, “Never forget that Entertainment Centers thrive when you create and shape an ‘experience’.
 Guests are not looking for just an hour of bowling.
 Centers that train and build on this value will grow, those that miss this point often struggle.”

-Changing lanes is never easy, but by making the right entertainment choices today will allow you to be here tomorrow and for generations to come.
+Changing lanes is never easy, but making the right entertainment choices today will allow you to be here tomorrow and for generations to come.

 Amusement Sales Consultant